fluca1978/fluca1978.github.io/dogs.md

 # Franzina

 The last arrived, mostly due to the will of my wife and son, has been **Franzina** (*fringy*).
 I really don't like the name, but since she is used to it we  decided to keep it.
+And with the term *we* I really mean *my wife*.

 <center>
 <img src="/images/main/franzina.png" alt="Franzina" width="50%"/>
 </center>

 We saved her out of the kennel, and she is in love with my wife and my son.
-Damn, I guess myself has been demoted to *"the one who buys food"* and my son and wife are the "nice members" of the family.
-At least, this is the perception that I have about our animals!

 Franzina is, of course, my son's first dog.

+I was not convinced about getting a dog, and my father comes to mind here: when my mother decided to get Jack hme, my father was so angry he didn't talk to her for two weeks.
+My wife did the same to me: she went straight in making Franzina entering the house.

+And I have to admit, this is one of those rare case *she was right* in doing that.

+Or better, this is one of those rare situations when I admit she was right.

+Today, my son is in love with this tiny amount of fleas.
+My wife, well, you can imagine both her and Franzina not obeying me and staying on the sofa.

+Me, well, I'm the poor bastard buying food.